 The History Channel’s program ends with the observation that only children understand what Christmas is really about: pure joy and celebration, and the magic and mystery of opening gifts.
 That’s why those of us whose families celebrated Christmas often experience a moment of delight when we see a Santa truly in his role or glimpse a dazzling light display.
 Such moments take us back to our childhood and the unadulterated awe and glory that Christmas held for us then.
 Our American Christmas tradition was tailor-made for children and they are essential to its magic.

 (I think the child-focus of the holiday is also why Christmas becomes ever more dim and disappointing to us adults: the essence of this holiday isn't about us.)

 The true meanings of Christmas include Jesus, but they're also about children and gift-giving.
 There was never a time during which the majority treated December 25th as a solemn holy day; the drunken orgy it used to be caused the Puritans to try to stamp it out altogether.
 Although Christmas celebrates the birth of Jesus, it's as much about decorations, kids and presents as it is about God, an interesting outcome for a holiday with a rich pagan history of drunkenness, gluttony and sex.

 Let us all celebrate whatever we choose during the Christmas season.
-For some that might be the birth of Jesus, while for others it might be an excuse to EAT (etc).
-I know when I tell someone "Merry Christmas," it has nothing to do with the Church.
-I'm just wishing them a really good season of partying.
+For some it's the birth of Jesus, while for others it's an excuse to eat, romance someone in particular, indulge others, make family be nice to you, etc. I'm an atheist, but I love saying "Merry Christmas," and when I do, it has nothing to do with The Church.
+I'm just wishing you a really good season of partying.